|

 considered me as one of themselves.
 Having been prepared for a military career

 as a Cadet, I entered the 1st Regiment of Uhlans.
+My own adventures and experiences will be found in this

+book.
 My brother, Lothar, is the other flyingman Richthofen.
 He

 wears the Ordre pour le Merite.
 My youngest brother is still in the Corps of